 Participants offered the following comments on the proposed design:

 Participants clearly preferred the new design.
-Specifically, participants indicated that the proposed design is more inclusive of transgender and gender non-conforming people.
+Participants indicated that the proposed design is more inclusive of transgender and gender non-conforming people.
 Additionally, participants indicated that the new design would allow them to interact with other users in a gender-affirming way.
-As one participant noted, “including pronouns is an incredibly simple yet profound method of inclusion.
-It should already be part of the design.
+As one participant noted, “Including pronouns is an incredibly simple, yet profound method of inclusion.
+It should already be part of the design.”

 Based on this study it is recommended that Facebook enable users to include their personal pronouns in Facebook posts.

-That being said, this study is limited by small sample size.
-Facebook should continue to research user preferences related to including personal pronouns in posts.
-Especially in regards to how and when users would like to disclose their pronouns to other users.
-Facebook should specifically work with transgender and gender non-conforming users to develop a solution that is inclusive as well as informed by the lived experiences of transgender people.
+That being said, this study is limited by a small sample size.
+Facebook should continue to research user preferences related to including personal pronouns in posts, especially in regards to how and when users would like to disclose their pronouns to other users.
+Facebook should work with transgender and gender non-conforming users to develop a solution that is inclusive as well as informed by the lived experiences of transgender people.